 PRECISE-AD Study:Trying a new treatment for Early Alzheimer's disease

 The PRECISE-AD study is a phase 1 clinical trial, sponsored by ProMis Neurosciences, for people with mild cognitive impairment (MCI) to mild dementia due to Alzheimer's disease.
 It tests a new antibody treatment (PMN310), given by IV, that is designed to help slow down the disease.
-PMN310 is investigational and not yet approved by the FDA.
+Participation includes 12 infusions over 1 year.

 Study highlights